top of page

 1. Reimbursements: The District shall initially charge federal grant expenditures to nonfederal funds.

-b.
-The Superintendent or his or her designee shall promulgate a procedure specifying any further
+2. The Superintendent or their designee shall promulgate a procedure specifying any further requirements.

-2. Advances: To the extent the District receives advance payments of federal grant funds; the District shall strive to expend the federal funds on allowable expenditures as expeditiously as possible.
-Specifically, the District shall attempt to expend all drawn downs of federal funds within 72 hours of receipt.
+1. Advances: To the extent the District receives advance payments of federal grant funds; the District shall strive to expend the federal funds on allowable expenditures as expeditiously as possible.
+Specifically, the District shall attempt to expend all drawdowns of federal funds within 72 hours of receipt.
+Any federal funds provided in advance of their use shall be deposited and maintained in insured accounts whenever possible.

-c.
-The Superintendent or his or her designee shall promulgate a procedure specifying the process
+3. The Superintendent or their designee shall promulgate a procedure specifying the process for remitting interest.

 31 CFR § 205 Rules and Procedures for Efficient Federal-State Funds Transfers